flydiscohuebr/nvidia-304/README.md

 ```
 Or apply the variable globally across all flatpaks by creating the global file at ~/.local/share/flatpak/overrides
 ```
+#If the directory does not exist, it is good to create it
+mkdir -p ~/.local/share/flatpak/overrides
 echo -e "[Environment]\nLD_PRELOAD=/usr/lib/x86_64-linux-gnu/GL/nvidia-304-137/lib/libGL.so.304.137:/app/lib/i386-linux-gnu/GL/nvidia-304-137/lib/libGL.so.304.137" >> ~/.local/share/flatpak/overrides/global
 ```